diehlpk/diehlpk.github.io/cv/index.md

 #### Research interests
 * Computational engineering
-  - Peridynamics theory for composite materials,
+  - Peridynamic theory for composite materials,
   - Validation and verification of simulations against experimental data,
   - Assembly of experimental data for comparison with simulations,
   - Application of machine learning to experiments and simulations.